VRConservation/confi/_build/html/_sources/chapters/6_barriers.md

 ## Finance

 - **Avoided Cost**.
-Difficulties quantifying avoided infrastructure and maintenance costs lead to an unwillingness or impossibility of using this basis for project approval and financing.
+Difficulties quantifying infrastructure, ecosystem service, and maintenance costs may lead to a failure to attract investors.

 - **Predevelopment Costs**.
 The cost of feasibility studies and pre-transaction development may be high relative to other infrastructure projects.
 It can be a high bar for many communities and organizations to raise planning/feasibility funds to start the process.